MaciejStranz/MARL_comparison/README.md

-# Multi-Agent Reinforcement Learning: Porównanie VDN i QMIX w BenchMARL
+# Multi-Agent Reinforcement Learning: Comparison of VDN and QMIX in BenchMARL

-## 📌 Opis projektu
+## 📌 Project Description

-Celem projektu jest dostosowanie hiperparametrów i porównanie dwóch popularnych algorytmów wieloagentowego uczenia ze wzmocnieniem — **VDN** (Value Decomposition Networks) i **QMIX** — z wykorzystaniem frameworka **BenchMARL**.
-Eksperymenty przeprowadzono w środowisku obejmującym **scenariusze kooperacyjne** oraz **kompetytywne**.
+The goal of this project is to tune hyperparameters and compare two popular multi-agent reinforcement learning algorithms—**VDN** (Value Decomposition Networks) and **QMIX**—using the **BenchMARL** framework.
+Experiments were conducted in an environment that includes both **cooperative** and **competitive** scenarios.

-Projekt zawiera:
+The project includes:
-- trening agentów w różnych scenariuszach,
+- training agents in various scenarios,
-- tuning hiperparametrów (learning rate, discount factor),
+- tuning hyperparameters (learning rate, discount factor),
-- analizę wyników.
+- result analysis.

 ---

-## 📦 Wykorzystane biblioteki
+## 📦 Libraries Used

 - `BenchMARL`
 - `NumPy`, `Pandas`